 Travel credit cards offer reward points or miles that can be redeemed for travel expenses like flights, hotels, and car rentals.
 These cards also offer travel-related benefits like travel insurance, airport lounge access, and baggage protection.

-Travel credit cards are a natural fit for people who travel often and want to earn rewards to supplement the cost of traveling.
-However, these credit cards may have higher interest rates and fees than others.
+These credit cards make sense for people who travel often and want to earn rewards to supplement the cost of traveling.
+However, these cards may have higher interest rates and fees than others.

 • Many travel cards offer a sign-up bonus allowing you to earn a lump sum of bonus points or cash back for spending a certain amount during the first few months.